 If you do expand in such a way, don't just leave it at that.
 Put names on your divisions that specifically describe each one.
 Like I mentioned in the first commandment, give each division a special brand or suggestive name.

-Plus, aside from dividing from within (i.e., your product or business), you could also do it the other way around by dividing your clientele into groups.
-While they may still be part of your niche, you have classified them into different categories, which will increase your hit ratio.
+Plus, aside from dividing from within (i.e., your product or service), you could also do it the other way around by dividing your clientele into groups.
+While they may still be part of your niche, you have classified them into different categories, which will increase your hit ratio, too.

-In my long-term consulting business, I make a distinction between three types of clients who might need my services.
+In my ongoing consulting business, I make a distinction between three types of clients who might need my services.
 For instance, there are those who are low-key and only seek to increase their cashflow.
-There are also middle-of-the-road clients who want to possibly expand in staff, size or scope.
-And then there are entrepreneurial types who want the whole “ball of wax”!
+There are also middle-of-the-road clients who want to possibly expand in staff, size, or scope.
+And then there are entrepreneurial types who want the whole “ball of wax.”

 What's the benefit in doing this?
 A conservative client in need for some marketing assistance, but fears that he or she will go overboard in doing so (or is low-key, such as a doctor or lawyer), may be attracted to the fact that my services also cater to his or her specific needs as well.